 AM: EL BARRANCO

-The visitor site of El Barranco is located in the southern part of Darwin Bay on Genovesa I sland.
-The trail is on volcanic rock that has a length of 1.5 km and the tour can be done in about 2 hours.
-The youngest area of the island, from a geological point of view, lies in this area.
-The cliffs located in the south are composed of very fragile lava.
-The natural erosion that has occurred in these lava flows has become the ideal place for nesting Storm Petrels.
+The visitor site of El Barranco is located in the southern part of Darwin Bay from Genovesa Island.
+The trail is on volcanic rock, consists of 1.5 km and can be done in about 2 hours.
+The youngest area of the island, from a geological point of view, lies on this area.
+The cliff is located in the south, are composed of very fragile lava.
+The natural erosion in these lava flows has become the ideal place for nesting Storm Petrels.
 You can see two species of petrels that nest in cavities and holes in the lava.

 PM: DARWIN BAY

 Throughout the island are several hybrid iguanas, a result of crossing a male marine iguana and a female land iguana, they are unique, recognizable at first glance by their black/gray color, with a land iguana’s crest, but face and tail of the marine iguana.
 The big population of iguanas is due to the presence of tunas, their favorite food.
-Swallow tailed gulls nesting in the rugged cliffs are seen along with other sea birds as: Audubon shearwaters, red-billed tropicbirds, frigate birds, and brown pelicans.
+Swallow tailed gulls nesting in the rugged cliffs are seen along with other seabirds as: Audubon shearwaters, red-billed tropicbirds, frigate birds, and brown pelicans.

 PM: SANTA FE

-DAY 4: MONDAY GALAPAGOS CRUISE SAN CRISTOBAL ISLAND
+DAY 4 MONDAY: SAN CRISTOBAL ISLAND

-AM: JACINTO GORDILLO BREEDING CENTER.
+AM: JACINTO GORDILLO BREEDING CENTER

 PM: INTERPRETATION CENTER

-A short visit to the natural Galapaguera that is a good place to observe Galapagos tortoises in its natural habitat.

 A short visit to the Galapaguera that is a good place to observe Galapagos tortoises in its natural habitat.

 San Cristobal island has endemic species such as: the Mockingbird Nesomimus melanotis, lava lizard (Microlophus bivittatus), Chatham Leaf-toed Gecko (Phyllodactylus leei) and the tortoises.
 All of these species can be observed in this place, the beach is really big and it works as a nesting zone for marine tortoises.

 PM: CERRO BRUJO

-This is the first coast where Charles Darwin walked in 1835.
-In this marvelous lava landscape where you can see seabirds like blue-footed boobies, Nazca boobies, herons, frigate birds and shore birds.
+This is the first coast where Charles Darwin ever walked on in 1835.
+In this marvelous lava landscape, you can see seabirds like blue-footed boobies, Nazca boobies, herons, frigate birds and shore birds.
 The protected bay is very popular to observe young tortoises and for swimming.

 Furthermore you can find the island canary, the Galapagos turtles and with luck the little bird known as the Pájaro Brujo in Spanish, an endemic specie from San Cristobal Island.
 The vegetation covers all the route where you can find species like the candelabrum cactus and carob trees.

-DAY 6: WEDNESDAY GALAPAGOS CRUISE ESPAÑOLA ISLAND
+DAY 6 WEDNESDAY: ESPAÑOLA ISLAND

 AM: GARDNER BAY